satvikpatnala/C30/README.md

 # C30
-BIRDNIER TO ME - Slingshot 2020
+BIRDNIER, TO ME - Slingshot 2020